tonethar/IGME-230-Spring-2019/weekly/week-01A-notes.md

 ## IX.
 Homework
 - **Always keep a close eye on the mycourses dropboxes so that you know what's due & when!**
 - Get a GitHub account (if you don't have one already) - [GitHub Student Developer Pack](https://education.github.com/pack) - and go through the tutorial - [GitHub's Hello World tutorial](https://guides.github.com/activities/hello-world/)
 - Set up a repository *for this course* in your account, named *IGME230* or something similar, and put a link to it in the comments field of the myCourses "GitHub Accounts" dropbox.
-This should be a public repository (otherwise the link won't work).
+This should be a public repository (otherwise the link won't work) -- you can set it to a private repository later in the semester.
 - Create a `230` folder on `banjo.rit.edu` - put it in your `www` folder and be sure that the permissions are set so that it is web viewable.
 Did you forget how to post to banjo?
 Here are some hints - [posting-to-banjo.md](https://github.com/tonethar/IGME-230-Master/blob/master/notes/posting-to-banjo.md)

-## X. Any time left?
-- If there is time left today, let's head to the notes for our next class meeting -  [week-01B-notes.md](week-01B-notes.md) - and do a little bit of HTML & FTP review!

 <hr><hr>